74106/bartechies/README.md

 https://bartechies.netlify.app/

-Connect Wallet requires the MetaMask browser extension.
-If you don’t see it, install MetaMask and refresh the page.

 ## <p style="color:cyan;">Problem Statement</p>

 Modern work environments are increasingly sedentary, particularly in the tech industry.
 Long hours of sitting can lead to: